What is GIST?

-About 40-70% of GISTs arise from the stomach, 20-40% arise from the small intestine, and 5-15% from the colon and rectum.
+GISTs may arise anywhere in the digestive tract.
+The most common sites are the stomach (40-70%), the small intestine (20-40%), and the colon and rectum (5-15%).
 GISTs can also be found in the esophagus (<5%).
-Sometimes GISTs develop outside the intestinal tract in the abdominal cavity.
-These are called eGISTs.
+(Although very rare, GISTs can develop outside the intestinal tract in the abdominal cavity, these are called eGISTs.)

-GIST often spreads from the original (primary) site to distant locations.
-If this happens, these tumors are called metastases (or simply, “mets”).
-If GIST tumors metastasize they usually travel to the liver, or the peritoneum.
-Metastases to the lymph-nodes and lungs are rare, but do occur.
+At the time of diagnosis, most GISTs (80-85%) are limited to a single site (“localized”).
+However, as the disease progresses, GIST may spread from the original (primary) site to distant locations.
+If this happens, these secondary tumors are called metastases (or simply, “mets”).
+It is less common (15-20%) for patients to be metastatic at diagnosis.
+If GIST tumors do metastasize, they usually travel to the liver, or the peritoneum.
+Metastases to the lymph-nodes and lungs are rare but do also occur.

-When GIST spreads to the liver, the liver tumors are GIST tumors, not liver cancer.
-GIST metastases in the liver are still derived from GIST cells and must be treated like GIST cells.
+It is important to understand that when GIST spreads to the liver, for example, those tumors found on the liver are still GISTs, not liver cancer.
+GIST metastases in the liver are derived from GIST cells and must be treated like GIST cells.
 Liver cancer is a completely different cancer that starts in the liver.

-GIST tumors often grow quite large before they are discovered and primary tumors often produce few symptoms.
-Metastatic tumors can be quite numerous.
-GISTs are often discovered during emergency surgery for unexpected perforation of the gastrointestinal tract and consequent bleeding.
+Diagnosis of GIST can be difficult – GIST tumors can grow quite large before they are found, and primary tumors often produce few symptoms.
+GISTs are often spotted during emergency surgery brought about by unexpected perforation of the gastrointestinal tract and consequent bleeding.
 When GIST tumors are first discovered, the most common symptoms are:

 - Vague abdominal discomfort or pain.